rit-igm-web/igme-235-shared/exercises/framework_exercise.md

 Be sure you upload your work to Banjo, zip up your work and submit the zip file and link to the assignment folder (Since there is no index.html it should load up a list of the files in your directory -- wherever you put it).

-We should be able to click to 3 different bootstrap files, 3 materialize files, and a fontawesome file.
+We should be able to click to 3 different Bootstrap files, 3 Materialize files, and a Font Awesome file.